kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 Taints on the ResourceFlavor work similarly to [node taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
 For Kueue to admit a workload to use the ResourceFlavor, the PodSpecs in the workload should have a toleration for it.
-As opposed to ResourceFlavor labels, Kueue will not add tolerations for the flavor taints.
+As opposed to the behavior for [ResourceFlavor labels](#resourceflavor-labels), Kueue will not add tolerations for the flavor taints.

 ### Empty ResourceFlavor